|

 the chief ray angle is, from the ray geometry, αc

-After laying down the formalism, here is an actual example: lower-order aberrations induced by a
+After laying down the formalism, here is the actual example: lower-order aberrations induced by a

 singlet field